vnopenroads/openroads-api/README.md

 To run a db on its own you can run docker-compose up [-d] postgres which will start the database on its own at $DOCKER_HOST:5433

-## Non-docker configuration
+## Running the API without Docker
 It is also possible to run the API without Docker.
-This is for example useful if you want to connect to a different database.
+This is for example useful if you want to connect directly to the [database running in Docker](https://github.com/opengovt/openroads-api/tree/feature/docker-tests#running-the-database).

 Before running the server, you will need to add `local.js` in your root directory to include directions to the postgresql database.
 Add your own values to the url where you're hosting your OSM database.
 The `docker-start.sh` in the `db-server` repo is a starting point for creating your own OSM DB.